theoevanno/theoevanno/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning HTML5 and CSS
+- 🌱 I’m currently learning HTML5 and CSS3
 - 🤔 I’m looking for help with JavaScript
 - 📫 How to reach me: theo_perso@live.fr
 - 😄 Pronouns: he/him